Encode your assumptions

 Production software: Identifying your builds

 The scenario of the day: a binary you deployed to production two months ago has been running fine and dandy since then… until today, when the report of a strange and concerning crash arrived.
 Nothing really unusual: these things happen all the time and need to be dealt with.
 But you, as the proud developer of the software, attempt to reproduce the problem on your own system with the most recent sources and… cannot do so: the issue escapes all your tests (again, not unusual).
+Is the problem really gone or have recent changes to the source hidden the problem by modifying the triggering conditions?
+Either way you have to verify it because the second case is usually quite scary.

-October 28, 2013 · Tags: production-software
+October 28, 2013 · Tags: <a href="/tags/production-software">production-software</a>

 Continue reading (about 3 minutes)